 Center for Addictions Triage and Treatment (CATT)

 Work groups made up of treatment providers, local leaders and individuals with lived experience are meeting frequently to help form the foundation of the program.
-Take a look at our building blocks to see the core values underlying our project.
+Take a look at our building blocks and equity tool to see the core values underlying our project.

 To learn more about this exciting and important project for Washington County, please read the CATT Feasibility Study.

 Your feedback about the CATT project is important to us.
 If you have comments or questions, please complete our feedback form.